The bridge between East and West, where Europe and Asia meet. “If the world were a single state, Istanbul would be it’s capital” – Napoleon Bonaparte.

 Istanbul should be on anyones itinerary..

 The city is mostly known for its Byzantine and Ottoman architecture, which makes it unique compared to other parts of Europe.
 Examples of these stunning masterpieces are the well known Topkapi Palace, Sultan Ahmed Mosque (The Blue Mosque) and the Süleymaniye Mosque.
 The Ottoman influences can also be found in the delecious Turkish cuisine, for example the many different styles of kebab.
-Fried Veggies such as Eggplant, Tomatoes and Peppers in combination in combination with (or without) yoghurt cannot be missed in many Turkish dishes.
-All mosques in Istanbul do not require an entrance fee, and tourists are more than welcome to admire them from the inside.
-The Blue Mosque is a very popular and crowded mosque, while you can roam around the Süleymaniye Mosque – which is not in the city center – almost on your own.
+Fried Veggies such as Eggplant, Tomatoes and Peppers in combination with (or without) yoghurt cannot be missed in many Turkish dishes.
+All mosques in Istanbul do not require an entrance fee.
+Tourists are more than welcome to admire them from the inside.
+The Blue Mosque is a very popular and crowded mosque.
+While you can roam around the Süleymaniye Mosque,which is not in the city center, almost on your own.
 Ever heard of Istanbul’s Yerebatan Sarnıcı?
 It’s an underground water reservoir and is a wonderful visit to escape the hot and crowded center.
 There is so much to see, do and taste in Istanbul.
 Although it takes some effort to reach Istanbul over-land, it’s a must on anyone’s itinerary.

 Going beyond Istanbul..

 Getting tó Istanbul is an adventure on it’s own – but also getting away from Istanbul further into Turkey is quite the experience.
 There are no through-trains from the European continent into the Asian continent.
 Currently train-tracks are being constructed underneath the Bosphorus, but this might still take some time.
-If you want to go further into Turkey you need to go to Istanbul Pendik, which is the high-speed station of Istanbul with trains in the direction of Ankara.
-To get from Istanbul Sirkeci (European continent) to Istanbul Pendik (Asian continent) one needs to take the Marmaray to Ayrılık Çeşmesi, where one can meak a transfer on the subway to Pendik.
-From there it is a 10 minute walk Istanbul Pendik YHT station (walk down-hill).
+If you want to go further into Turkey you need to go to Istanbul Pendik.
+Pendik is the high-speed station of Istanbul with trains in the direction of Ankara.
+To get from Istanbul Sirkeci (European continent) to Istanbul Pendik (Asian continent) one needs to take the Marmaray to Ayrılık Çeşmesi.
+There one can meak a transfer on the subway to Pendik.
+Then it is a 10 minute walk Istanbul Pendik YHT station (walk down-hill).
 The high-speed train will bring you in 4 hours straight to the heart of Ankara.
 From there the whole Asian continent opens up to you: with travel possibilities in the direction of Armenia, Georgia and Iran.